seracio/xstream-connect/README.md

-The goal here is not to provide an async middleware to redux with Observables, as [redux-cycle-middleware](https://github.com/cyclejs-community/redux-cycle-middleware) and [redux-observable](https://github.com/redux-observable/redux-observable) but to substitute async middlewares, reducers and derived data (typically computed with reselect) by Observables.
+The goal here is not to provide an async middleware to redux with Observables, as [redux-cycle-middleware](https://github.com/cyclejs-community/redux-cycle-middleware) and [redux-observable](https://github.com/redux-observable/redux-observable) but to replace async middlewares, reducers and derived data (typically computed with reselect) by Observables.

 ## Install